anquanscan/sec-tools/README.md

 [rabid](https://github.com/Orange-Cyberdefense/rabid): :cookie: A CLI tool and library allowing to simply decode all kind of BigIP cookies.
 [Debian-Privacy-Server-Guide](https://github.com/drduh/Debian-Privacy-Server-Guide): Guide to using a remote Debian server for security and privacy services
 [customer-er](https://github.com/databricks-industry-solutions/customer-er)
 [sumbo](https://github.com/Elsfa7-110/sumbo): My subdomain enumeration script.
 7 ways
+[StatelessCSRF](https://github.com/Ayesh/StatelessCSRF): Secret-key based state-less CSRF token generator and validator for PHP 7.
+State-less means you do not have to store the CSRF token in session or database.